Learn. Create.

 DATV provides the training, equipment and facilities

-for local residents to create their very own non-commercial local cable TV programs.
+for local people to create their very own non-commercial local cable TV programs.

 Last year alone DATV’s 400 plus members created